Gross Morphological Study of Kidneys and Urinary Bladder in Adult Domestic Cats (Felis catus)

 Lamont L, Grimm K, Robertson S, Love L, and Schroeder C. Veterinary anesthesia and analgesia: The 6th Edition of Lumb and Jones.
 Wiley, 2024.
 Available at: https://www.wiley.com/en-us/Veterinary+Anesthesia+and+Analgesia%2C+The+6th+Edition+of+Lumb+and+Jones-p-9781119830276

-Angelou V, Fiska A, Tsingotjidou A, Patsikas M, and Papazoglou LG.
+Angelou V, Fiska A, Tsingotjidou A, Patsikas M, Papazoglou LG.
 Surgical anatomy of the gastrointestinal tract in cats.
 Animals.
 2023; 13(16): 2670.
 DOI: 10.3390/ani13162670

 Dyce KM, Sack WO, and Wensing CJG.
 Textbook of veterinary anatomy.
 3rd ed.
 Philadelphia: Saunders; 2002.
 Available at: https://search.worldcat.org/title/Textbook-of-veterinary-anatomy/oclc/1151464636

-König HE und Liebich HG.
-Veterinary anatomy of domestic animals: Textbook and Colour Atlas.
+König HE, und Liebich HG.
+Veterinary anatomy of domestic animals: Textbook and colour atlas.
 7th ed.
 Thieme, 2020. p.
-419–430.
+419-430.
 Available at: https://shop.thieme.com/en/Veterinary-Anatomy-of-Domestic-Animals/9783132429338

 Kriz W, and Kaissling B. Structural organization of the mammalian kidney.
-In: Alpern RJ and Hebert SC, editors.
-Seldin and Giebisch’s The Kidney.
+In: Alpern RJ, and Hebert SC, editors.
+Seldin and Giebisch’s the kidney.
 Elsevier, 2008. p.
 479-563.
 DOI: 10.1016/B978-012088488-9.50023-1